310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 “Wait, uh, this is a little strange… The ship should’ve arrived by now — Don’t you guys see anything above the ocean…?”

-“Mrmm… It seems like the Student Council’s scheme to make everyone stop having faith in Kanata-san… has had a horrible ripple effect on his worshippers — even worse than the ones within school.”
+“Mmm… It seems like the Student Council’s scheme to make everyone stop having faith in Kanata-san… has had a horrible ripple effect on his worshippers — even worse than the ones within school.”

 “Whatever’s happening behind closed doors is getting really out of hand.”